Kilcekru/dcc/README.md

 ### How does the Campaign work
 The campaign is defined by two definition, Scenario and faction.
-This two definitions are currently not editable but will be in the future.
+The two definitions are not editable at this time.
+But this will be possible in the future.
 Once the campaign is started each site/faction tries to archive the defined win condition automatically.
-The player can always chose the occupy one (or more) of the planned or active flight group/mission and play the mission out in DCS.
+The player can always choose the occupy one (or more) of the planned or active flight group/mission and play the mission out in DCS.
-After flying the mission in DCS the results are processed back in to the campaign.
+After flying the mission in DCS the results are processed back into the campaign.

 #### Scenario
 The scenario defines on which map and when the campaign takes place.
 It also says what the win condition is.
 And what objective and structures are allocated to which side at the start of the campaign.